Access the printer settings by clicking the wrench icon in the Print Module:

 - Ink Density Factor (%): maximum level of ink allowed.
 Increasing this factor might increase the Gamut but it might as well lead to over-inking issues.

-- Status: Global state of the printer: Ready, Not available.
-All data are coming from the printer, if it is not available, nothing can be displayed.
+All data is coming from the printer, if it is not available, nothing can be displayed.

-- Media: Info about the media loaded on the printer
+- Media: information about the media loaded on the printer.

 - Refresh: button to refresh the tab.